 Dr Helen Cowan studied human physiology to PhD level at the University of Oxford.
-She then qualified with distinction in Adult Nursing and has worked as a nurse for 13 years in cardiac surgery, neurosurgery, elderly care, hospice care and clinical trials.
+She then qualified with distinction in Adult Nursing and has worked as a nurse for 20 years in cardiac surgery, neurosurgery, care homes, hospice care and clinical trials.
 As a result she has endless patient stories and real-life examples to add colour and depth to technical matters of human health and disease.

 I write short articles to educate, inspire and bust myths about health and disease.